in the Eighth Century: Ireland and Northern Francia in Comparison (current project)

 Keywords: Penitentials, Canon-law, Francia, Ireland, Christian Conversion

-Dr Elaine Pereira Farrell , (University of Utrecht & University College Dublin), investigator and blogger.
+Dr Elaine Pereira Farrell , (University of Utrecht & University College Dublin), principal investigator and project manager.

 Dr Roy Flechner (UCD), mentor at Home Institution